SpagetCoder/Spatial-measures-of-TILs-maps-heterogeneity-to-predict-cancer-survival/README.md

 The used methods are: Grey Level Co-occurance Matrix, Spatial Chaos and Affinity propagarion.
 The research was conducted on 7 cancer types: BLCA, BRCA, CESC, LUAD, LUSC, PAAD and PRAD

-Materials and other informations needed by the algorithm:
+Materials and other informations needed to run the algorithm:

 - TIL maps (are available under the adress: https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=33948919)